 The Global Warrior Center at Park University has staff available to assist you with understanding your active duty and veterans benefits.
 They are available to all potential and current students.

 Phone: (816) 584-6530

-- The Student Guide is available online through the Department of Education’s World Wide Web.
+- The Student Guide is available online through the Department of Education.
 The Student Guide is the most comprehensive resource on student financial aid from the U.S. Department of Education.
 Grants, loans, and work-study are the three major forms of student financial aid available through the Department’s Student Financial Assistance office.
 Updated each award year, The Student Guide tells you about the programs and how to apply for them.

 - FinAid SmartStudent Guide to Financial Aid.
-FinAid was established in the fall of 1994 as a public service.
-This award-winning compus has grown into the most comprehensive annotated collection of information about student financial aid on the web.
+FinAid is a public service and one of the most comprehensive annotated collections of information about student financial aid on the web.

-- FAFSA on the WEB Help in completing the FAFSA is available online Through the Dept. of Education.
-This website explains in a series of steps how to complete the Free Application for Federal Student Aid (FAFSA).
-It also explains the purpose of the FAFSA questions.
+- FAFSA provides help in completing the FAFSA online, with steps for how to complete the Free Application for Federal Student Aid (FAFSA).

 - The National Student Loan Data System (NSLDS) is the U.S. Department of Education’s central database for student aid.
 It receives data from schools, agencies that guaranty loans, the Direct Loan program, the Pell Grant program, and other U.S. Department of Education programs.
 NSLDS provides a centralized, integrated view of Title IV loans and Pell grants that are tracked through their entire cycle; from aid approval through closure.

 NSLDS Student Access